 In making tenure decisions, careful consideration shall be given to the tenure profile of the institution; projected enrollment patterns; staffing needs of the institution; current and projected mission of each academic unit; specific academic competence of the faculty member; and preservation of opportunities for infusion of new talent.
 The University, while not maintaining tenure quotas, shall be mindful of the dangers of losing internal flexibility and institutional accountability to the citizens of the State as the result of an overly tenured faculty.
 Tenure may be granted only to people in positions funded by monies under the Board of Governors’ control.

-Tenure shall not be granted automatically, or for years of service, but shall result from action by the President following consultation with appropriate academic units.
+Tenure shall not be granted automatically, or for years of service, but shall result from action by the Provost following consultation with appropriate academic units.